gregstewart/backbone-jasmine/README.md

     });

-This is an idealistic view of syncing data between your services and your UI.
+['This is an idealistic view'](backbone-jasmine/commit/7581346) of syncing data between your services and your UI.
 Next up I'll look at customising the collection fetch method and later on extend this to make a JSONP call.